fabric-testbed/Authz/README.md

 - Component.SmartNIC - allows to provision 25G and 100G dedicated SmartNICs
 - Component.Storage - allows to create and attach rotating storage
 - Net.NoLimitBW - allows to provision links over X Gbps
-- Net.Multisite - allows to create slices spanning multiple sites
 - Net.Peering - allows to create slices with public peering
 - Net.PortMirroring - allows to create slices that include port mirroring
+- Net.StitchPort - allows to create slices with stitch ports
+- Slice.Multisite - allows to create slices spanning multiple sites
 - Slice.Measurement - allows to provision measurement VMs
 - Slice.NoLimitLifetime - allows to create slices with a lifetime beyond default limit without the need to renew